tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP-01-Welcome-Class.md

 ### Instructor Notes

-* There are several misconceptions and myths about what can be achieved with a Robo Advisor, make sure students understand what a Robo Advisor is and invite them to think about the endless possibilities of this technology on FinTech.
+* There are several misconceptions and myths about what can be achieved with a Robo Advisor, make sure students understand what a Robo Advisor is and invite them to think about the endless possibilities of this technology for FinTech.

-* Today's class would be challenging for students, they are going to deal with different AWS services and the Slack API, so be sure to get familiar with all the activities before class.
+* Today's class may be challenging for students because they are going to deal with different AWS services and the Slack API, so be sure to get familiar with all the activities before class.

-* Amazon Lambda functions will be created and edited using the online code editor, sometimes it get freezed, so recommend students to backup their code on a local Python script.
+* Amazon Lambda functions will be created and edited using the online code editor.
+This editor sometimes has issues or freezes up, so tell students to backup their code with a local Python script.

 * Testing Amazon Lambda functions could be tricky and frustrating, so have your TAs assisting students while they are coding and testing them.